dtasic/react-modal-es6/readme.md

 # react-modal.js #

-ReactJS Modal component (wtitten in ES6 classes)
+ReactJS Modal component (ES6 class)

 ### What is this repository? ###